 Property Description Start Pub- lish Date Select the Use adjusted default settings and the value in time when the system should publish the page after it is created.
 Mostly used for news pages that are available on the website for a short time.
 Stop Pub- lish Date Select the Use adjusted default settings and the value in time when the system should stop the page from being published.
 Mostly used for news pages that are available on the website for a short time.
-Display in navigation Select this option if the page type, for example, a news item page that should never be displayed in menus for navigation.
-This is done by clearing the Display in navigation property, which is then the default value for this page type.
-Sort index Sort sub- pages Select how you want the pages to be sorted, according to creation date or other.
+Display in navigation never be displayed in menus for havidation.
+This is done by cleating the displa Sort index Sort sub- pages Select how you want the pages to be sorted, according to creation date or other.
 Archive to Browse the path to where you want the pages archived.
 Then, you can run a